ceilfors/notes/notes/Beaumaris_architecture.md

 ![](BearImages/B485E486-E75B-4776-AA2E-98662FB9B553-57831-0001028028874B2D/41753333144_2b94fbb823_b.jpg)
 ([Beaumaris Castle - sign - The greatest castle never built!… | Flickr](https://www.flickr.com/photos/ell-r-brown/41753333144))

-There was a time when I visited the Beaumaris Castle.
-One of the sign immediately reminded me of many software architectures nowadays, it says:
+I visited the Beaumaris Castle during my holiday, one of the sign immediately reminded me of many software architectures that I saw throughout my career, it says:

 > The greatest castle never built!

-The work were need completed due to the lack of funding, constant disruptions and the lack of focus, and finally remained incomplete as the money ran out.
+The castle were not completed due to the lack of funding, constant disruptions, the lack of focus, and finally remained incomplete as the money ran out.
 Sound familiar?

 ---
 ## References